-- While the potatoes are cooking, preheat the oven to 425 F. Peel 6 large garlic cloves and place in a small ramekin.
-Drizzle 1/2 teaspoon olive oil over top, and mix it in by hand to coat each clove.
-Bake for 15 minutes.
+- While the potatoes are cooking, preheat the oven to 425 F. Peel the garlic cloves and toss with the olive oil in a small ramekin.
+Put the ramekin on a baking tray and bake for 15 to 18 minutes.
 Let cool, then smash with the bottom of a cup.

-- In the bowl of a stand mixer, put the drained potatoes, roasted garlic, butter, sour cream, buttermilk, salt and pepper in the bowl of a stand mixer fitted with the paddle attachment.
+- Place the drained potatoes, smashed garlic, butter, sour cream, buttermilk, salt and pepper in the bowl of a stand mixer fitted with the paddle attachment.
 Whip the potatoes until they are smooth and creamy.
-Adjust butter, sour cream, buttermilk, and seasonings according to taste.
-Set aside.
+Adjust butter, sour cream, buttermilk, and seasonings according to taste, then set aside.

 Cooking the Meat & Preparing the Vegetables

 - Cook the ground hamburger in a 10-inch cast iron skillet set over medium heat, stirring occasionally until all the pink is gone.

 - Drain off the fat by pouring the cooked meat into a colander placed over a bowl to catch the fat drippings.
 You can also scoop up the hamburger with a large slotted spoon and place in a bowl then pour the fat from the skillet into a small bowl.

-- Add the garlic and 1/4 teaspoon salt and cook until fragrant.
+- Add the garlic and ¼ teaspoon salt and cook until fragrant, roughly a minute.
 Add the rest of the spices and stir until well combined.

 Making the Gravy

-- In the same saucepan you used for the veggies, melt 4 tablespoons of butter in a small skillet set over medium heat.
-Gradually add the 5 tablespoons of flour, whisking constantly, to make a roux.
-Cook for two minutes while whisking.
+- Melt 4 tablespoons of butter in a small skillet set over medium heat.
+Gradually add the 4 tablespoons of flour, whisking constantly, to make a roux.
+Cook for two minutes, whisking constantly to cook the flour.

-- Pour 2 teaspoons of Worcestershire sauce into 1 cup of beef stock and gradually whisk the stock into the roux.
+- Pour 2 teaspoons of Worcestershire sauce into the beef stock and gradually whisk of 1 cup the stock into the roux.
 Keep whisking for a minute or two until the gravy has thickened.

-- Add the reserved 1/2 cup of beef stock and stir.
-If needed, add the 1/2 cup of filtered water to thin out your gravy.
-Once your gravy is the consistency you like, pour it over the hamburger veggie mixture that is in the large skillet.
+- Add the remaining ½ cup of beef stock and stir.
+If needed, add the ½ cup of filtered water to thin out your gravy.
+Once your gravy is the consistency you like, pour it over the hamburger veggie mixture in the large cast iron skillet.
 Mix well, taste, and adjust seasonings as desired.

 Assembling the Shepherd's Pie